 is a founder of the participatory design movement in landscape architecture.
 He is Professor Emeritus of Landscape Architecture and Environmental Planning at the University of California Berkeley, and a partner in the firm Community Development by Design.
 He is an award-winning landscape architect, acclaimed for his designs in complex environments, from wetlands to chaparral canyons, from small towns to central cities and economically depressed communities.

 is Professor of Landscape Architecture at Cal Poly, San Luis Obispo.
-She has taught community planning and design for over 15 years in Maryland, Seattle, California and as visiting lecturer in Israel, Uruguay, Costa Rica and Spain.
-Her research program attempts to assist grassroots development practices that protect the environment and make wise use of resources while supporting the ability of stakeholders to mobilize and focus their resources on local problem solving efforts.
-Her more recent efforts include the support of community revitalization efforts in the Gateway Communities of Prince George’s County through design, planning and research.
+She has taught community planning and design for over 15 years in Maryland, Seattle, California and as visiting lecturer in Israel, Uruguay, Costa Rica, and Spain.
+Her research program attempts to assist grassroots development practices that protect the environment and make wise use of resources while supporting the ability of stakeholders to mobilize and focus their resources on local problem-solving efforts.
+Her more recent efforts include the support of community revitalization efforts in the Gateway Communities of Prince George’s County through design, planning, and research.
 She is currently conducting research on the Best Practices for Sustainable Development Program of the United Nations.

 Jeff HOU ✉

-is Professor of Landscape Architecture at University of Washington in Seattle.
-His research and practice focuses on community design, design activism, and public space and democracy.
+is Professor of Landscape Architecture at the University of Washington in Seattle.
+His research and practice focus on community design, design activism, and public space and democracy.
 In a career that spans the Pacific, he has worked with indigenous communities, fishing villages, and rural townships in Taiwan, as well as inner-city youths and ethnic communities in the United States.
 Through the Pacific Rim network, he has developed projects that focus on cross-cultural collaboration and comparison of participatory practices.

 Shu-Mei HUANG ✉

-is Assistant Professor at the Graduate Institute of Building and Planning at National Taiwan University.
+is Associate Professor at the Graduate Institute of Building and Planning at National Taiwan University.
 Her research draws attention to place-making in times of crisis – the ways in which people confront displacement by human-made disasters and/or natural disasters, and after crisis – how dark places and memories are remade to serve the future.
 She is currently working on a book project that explores the ways in which defunct prisons are turned into memorial landscapes in East Asia.
 Her other research interests lie in illustrating carescapes in globalizing cities.

 is a community development practitioner.
 Graduated from Berkeley and MIT, Antonio has extensive experiences in slum improvement, urban development, and poverty alleviation projects in neighborhoods in various cities and villages in Indonesia, Mexico, and the United States.
-The projects were all based on a “stakeholder participatory planning” approach, or “co –development.”
+The projects were all based on a “stakeholder participatory planning” approach, or “co-development.”
 Antonio received the UNDP’s Best Practices and the Aga Khan Award for two of his projects.

 Jing JIN ✉

 is a PhD candidate of the Tokyo Metropolitan University, Department of Urban System Sciences.
 Her majors are urban planning and community design.
-She is specialized in creating opportunities to promote academic research and cross-cultural exchanges in the East Asian communities.
-Since 2014, she has been hosting community design study tours in Japan, to support and engage overseas students, experts and people who have interests.
+She is specialized in creating opportunities to promote academic research and cross-cultural exchanges in East Asian communities.
+Since 2014, she has been hosting community design study tours in Japan, to support and engage overseas students, experts, and people who have interests.